-The program offers students with plenty of opportunities to learn and help them grow in their career: Here are a few highlights:
+The program offers students with a unparallel set of opportunities to learn and grow in their careers: Here are a few highlights:

-- Opportunities to participate in national analytics competitions, research symposiums, analytics case competitions and so on
+- Opportunities to participate in national analytics competitions, research symposiums, analytics case competitions, present papers at conferences and so on

-- Opportunities to interact with companies in our advisory board
+- Opportunities to interact with companies in our corporate advisory board.

 What are the analytics tools taught as part of the course?